digbmc/cwd-toolkit/_projects/how-to/embedded-content.md

 * If you want to embed a Google Map as shown below, follow step 2 from "Steps to Embed Content" but put the embed code of the Google Map beside map: **paste the embed code here** at the top of the markdown file.
 You could also just follow the first bullet point stated in the next section if you want the map to be in a specific position on the website and not at the bottom of the page.
 > <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m12!1m3!1d24440.49827767732!2d-75.3074176!3d40.0293888!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!5e0!3m2!1sen!2sus!4v1657129930385!5m2!1sen!2sus" width="550" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>
-* If you want to make a timeline for your project(s), you can follow this <a href="https://timeline.knightlab.com/" style="color: purple; text-decoration: underline ;">guide</a> to create a timeline.
+* If you want to make a timeline for your project(s), you can follow this <a href="https://timeline.knightlab.com/" style="color: peach; text-decoration: underline ;">guide</a> to create a timeline.
 You will also find the embed code of your timeline in this same guide which you can use to embed the timeline on the website.

 ## How to change the position of the embedded content